isomerpages/nlb-reference/_singapore-history/Understanding Singapore (I).md

 i.
 The "Status" of the item: the item is unavailable in the library, if the status displayed is "in transit", "in process" or "not ready for loan".

 ii.
-Check that the item is in Lee Kong Chian Reference Library under "Branch".
+Check that the item is in Lee Kong Chian Reference Library under "Library".

 iii.
 Write down the Location Code and the Call Number of the item.
 This helps you to locate the item within Lee Kong Chian Reference Library.
 Please feel free to approach the counter staff for help in locating the books.